unicornlaunching/SIP-031x/sip_031_proposal_analysis.md

 #### Market Strategy
 The Endowment's strategy for bringing its tokens to market:
-> "will be publicly disclosed and committed to so ecosystem members have full visibility into the plans"
+> "will be publicly disclosed and committed to, so ecosystem members have full visibility into the plans"

 ### Operational Structure

-Establishment of a streamlined operational structure with three primary organizations (including the Stacks Foundation focusing on governance and the SIP process) to enhance efficiency while maintaining decentralization and community-driven governance.
+Establishment of a streamlined operational structure with three primary organizations to enhance efficiency while maintaining decentralization and community-driven governance:

+1. **The Stacks Endowment** (Allocation/Money)
+2. **A New Operational Entity** (Day-to-Day Execution)
+3. **Stacks Foundation** (Governance, guided by Stacks Community)

 #### Decentralization Safeguards
 The SIP: